Occupational hygiene: History

-Industrial hygiene received another boost in the early 20th century when Dr. Alice Hamilton led an effort to improve industrial hygiene.
-She began by observing industrial conditions first and then startled mine owners, factory managers, and other state officials with evidence that there was a correlation between workers` illnesses and their exposure to chemical toxins.
-She presented a definitive proposals for eliminating unhealthful working conditions.
+Industrial hygiene received another boost in the early 20th century when Alice Hamilton led an effort to improve industrial hygiene.
+She began by observing industrial conditions first and then startled mine owners, factory managers, and other state officials with evidence that there was a correlation between workers' illnesses and their exposure to chemical toxins.
+She presented definitive proposals for eliminating unhealthful working conditions.
 As a result, the US federal government also began investigating health conditions in the industry.
-In 1911, the states passed the first workers` compensation laws.
+In 1911, the states passed the first workers' compensation laws.

 The social role of occupational hygiene

 Occupational hygienists have been involved historically with changing the perception of society about the nature and extent of hazards and preventing exposures in the workplace and communities.
 Many occupational hygienists work day-to-day with industrial situations that require control or improvement to the workplace situation.
 However larger social issues affecting whole industries have occurred in the past e.g. since 1900, asbestos exposures that have affected the lives of tens of thousands of people.
 Occupational hygienists have become more engaged in understanding and managing exposure risks to consumers from products with regulations such as REACh (Registration, Evaluation, Authorisation and Restriction of Chemicals) enacted in 2006.

 More recent issues affecting broader society are, for example in 1976, Legionnaires' disease or legionellosis.
 More recently again in the 1990s, radon, and in the 2000s, the effects of mold from indoor air quality situations in the home and at work.
 In the later part of the 2000s, concern has been raised about the health effects of nanoparticles.

-Many of these issues have required the coordination over a number of years of a number of medical and paraprofessionals in detecting and then characterizing the nature of the issue, both in terms of the hazard and in terms of the risk to the workplace and ultimately to society.
-This has involved occupational hygienists in research, collection of data and to develop suitable and satisfactory control methodologies.
+Many of these issues have required the coordination of medical and paraprofessionals in detecting and then characterizing the nature of the issue, both in terms of the hazard and in terms of the risk to the workplace and ultimately to society.
+This has involved occupational hygienists in research, collection of data and development of suitable and satisfactory control methodologies.